SamuelNaiwo/VPC-Architecture/README.md

 - Add a new rule with source type `Anywhere` and port range `3000`.

 6. Launch your new instance.

+7. Open your terminal/bash window.

+8. Change directory into your .ssh folder `cd .ssh`

+9. Copy your ssh key from your AWS app instance and paste into terminal: `ssh -i "file.pem" ubuntu@20.55.03.165` and select yes.

 ## Create Private Subnet